syncattacker/OpenStack-Documentation/Documentation.md

 #### Neutron

-_Definition_ : Handles the networking such as routers, load balancers (AWs VPC).
+_Definition_ : Handles the networking such as routers, load balancers (AWS VPC).

 #### Glace